TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

 Customer Preferences and Opt-Out Choices

-E-mail: To opt-out of receiving promotional or marketing e-mails from macys.com, you may:
+E-mail: To opt-out of receiving promotional or marketing e-mails from macys.com at a specific email address, you may:

+*   Use the unsubscribe link in the footer of any e-mail sent by macys.com.
 *   Unsubscribe by signing into your account on macys.com, clicking on my profile and indicating your opt-out preference.
-*   Use the unsubscribe link at the bottom of any e-mail sent by macys.com.
-*   Contact us:
+*   Or contact us:
 *   *   By mail at:
         Macy's Credit and Customer Services
         ATTN: Privacy Office
         P.O.
 Box 8215, Mason, OH 45040
-    *   By phone at 1.877.876.2297

 Note: It may take up to 10 business days to process your request.

-Mobile Marketing: To opt-out of mobile marketing, you may:
+Mobile Marketing: To opt-out of mobile marketing for a specific mobile number, you may:

-*   Reply STOP to any macys.com text message on your mobile phone/wireless device.
+*   Reply STOP to 62297 on your mobile phone/wireless device.
+You will receive a confirmation text that you have been opted out.
-*   Contact us:
+*   Or contact us:
 *   *   By mail at:
         Macy's Credit and Customer Services
         ATTN: Privacy Office